The Dog: Chinese Zodiac Personality & 2026 Forecast

 - Dog natives are defined by loyalty, moral courage, and deep devotion to justice.
 As a Yang Earth sign, they possess an unshakeable ethical compass, fierce protectiveness toward loved ones, and genuine warmth beneath their sometimes guarded exterior.
 Their strengths include trustworthiness, principled leadership, and sincere emotional connection, while their growth areas involve managing anxiety and maintaining faith in human goodness.

-- How will the 2026 Fire Snake year affect Dog natives?
+- How will the 2026 Fire Horse year affect Dog natives?

 - Which Chinese zodiac signs are most compatible with the Dog?